Starlink Dish Alert Messages in Speedify Overview

 Dish Is Heating

-The dish is actively using its heating elements to melt snow or ice.
-This is normal operation in cold weather conditions and no action is required.
-Power consumption may increase during heating cycles.
+Your dish is using its built-in heating elements to melt snow or ice.
+This is normal in cold weather and no action is needed.
+You may notice higher power usage during heating cycles.

 Dish Thermal Throttle